draekko-rand/clocklock/README.md

 ### Note

-* Current version only supported on Android 6.0 and above.
+* The current version supports Android 5.0 and above.
 * Weather providers require a free API key to access their resources.
 * This is an open source fork of LockClock (cLock app) from the Cyanogenmod project.
 * Using the Xposed framework to bypass Android Widget API's will cause issues.